VQ Probe v2.5 User Guide

 Working with AV2

-If you wish to work with AV2 (currently under development) in VQ Probe, we highly recommend to use the dynamic library that was used to encode your AV2 files.
+If you wish to work with AV2 (currently under development) in VQ Probe, we highly recommend using the dynamic library that was used to encode your AV2 files.

 To change the default libaom dynamic library, simply copy your version of the library to: